jwjralph/image_classifier/README.md

 # image_classifier
 Webapp developed using Django which classifies images on upload.
 Uses DeepDetect.
 Stored in Docker containers.

-Welcome to James W.J Ralph's image classification app READ.ME.
+Welcome to James W.J Ralph's image classification app README.

 To begin the app:

 ###1.
-Create a directory, and name it 'umbo_app'.
+Open a terminal and change directory to 'umbo_app'
 ###2.
-Download, or move, the app and all accompanying files to 'umbo_app'.
-###3.
-Open a terminal and change directory to 'umbo_app'
-###4.
-Run the following commands sequentially:
+Run the following commands, sequentially:

 docker-compose build

 docker-compose run

 (If upon running the second command, the output doesn't finish with:

-'Starting development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.',

-then just enter ctrl+c into the terminal and re-run the second command.)
+'Starting development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.', then just enter ctrl+c into the terminal and re-run 'docker-compose run'.)

 ###5.
-Activate the DeepDetect service using by running the following in another terminal:
+Activate the DeepDetect service by running the following in another terminal:

 curl -X PUT "http://localhost:8080/services/imageserv" -d "{\"mllib\":\"caffe\",\"description\":\"image classification service\",\"type\":\"supervised\",\"parameters\":{\"input\":{\"connector\":\"image\"},\"mllib\":{\"nclasses\":1000}},\"model\":{\"repository\":\"/opt/models/ggnet/\"}}"

 ###6.
 Finally, please run the following commands to initiate the storage of data entered into the app.

-docker exec -it umbo_app_web_1
+docker exec -it umbo_app_web_1 bash

 python manage.py migrate